Pinocchio is weirder than you remembered

 · books · Source ↗

-• Collodi was a political satirist who founded two censored newspapers; he took the commission for steady income from the new Italian state’s school-reader contracts.
+• Collodi was primarily a political satirist who founded two censored newspapers; he wrote Pinocchio in his 50s for steady magazine money.

 Original | Discuss on HN